Meghan Markle & Prince Harry Reportedly Consulted Fertility Doctors Before Royal Wedding

 In the past, Prince Harry has revealed that he is a godfather to multiple children.
 Meghan also spoke out about having children before confirming her relationship with Harry.
 The former Suits actress says that she “can’t wait to start a family,” but that it would have to happen in “due time.”

 Since announcing their engagement, Prince Harry and Meghan Markle have been dodging pregnancy rumors.
 When it was announced that the couple would be delaying their honeymoon after this week’s Royal Wedding, the speculation grew stronger that Meghan may already be carrying the next Royal Baby.
-So far, no confirmation on the pregnancy rumors has been revealed.
+So far, no confirmation of the pregnancy rumors has been revealed.

 Meghan Markle and Prince Harry will get married at Windsor Castle on Saturday.